astrix.functs module¶

 - Returns:

-scipy Rotation object representing the NED frame rotation
+scipy Rotation object representing the NED frame orientation

 - Return type: